michaelbeihua/fraud/README.md

-# Secondhand Fraud Detection
+# Consignment Fraud Detection

-The buy-sell-trade retail model is vulnerable to insider fraud when employees exploit knowledge of a company's buying and pricing policy to arbitrage personal items at the business's expense.
+The buy-sell-trade retail model is vulnerable to insider fraud when employees exploit a company's buying and pricing procedures to arbitrage personal items at the business's expense.
 This project is a Python-based machine learning tool designed to identify potential insider fraud by using an isolation forest algorithm to spot anomalies in resale/consignment transactions data.

 ## Algorithm